A Really Good Bolognese Sauce

 - Turn the heat up to high.
 Add the beef.
 Saute until brown all over and most of the liquid has evaporated.
 Use a fork or wooden spoon to break up any clumps.

 - Add the tomato paste.
-Stir until the beef is well coated.
+Stir until the beef is well coated and tomato paste has turned deep red.

 - Add the remaining ingredients (except the salt and pepper).